Last updated on 2026-03-19

 Graduates of the Aviation Technician - Aircraft Structures program can pursue a variety of career opportunities in Canada, including:

-• Aircraft Inspector: Conducts thorough inspections of aircraft to ensure they meet regulatory standards and are safe for operation.
+- Aircraft Inspector: Conduct inspections of aircraft to ensure they meet safety standards and regulations set by Transport Canada.

-• Maintenance Repair and Overhaul Technician: Works in facilities that specialize in the repair and maintenance of aircraft, focusing on structural integrity.
+- Maintenance Repair and Overhaul Technician: Work in facilities that specialize in the repair and maintenance of aircraft components and systems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.